 The Queue Village

-This year, 2024, the Queue Village has debuted as a dedicated area outside the grounds where queuers can get refreshments, enjoy one or two discounts or freebies from the official tournament partners, like American Express and Barclays, and see live play on a big screen.
-All whilst they wait to enter the grounds.
+In 2024 the Queue Village was a dedicated area outside the grounds with food vendors, one or two discounts or freebies from the official tournament partners and some live play showing on a big screen.

-Those at the front of the Queue can buy tickets before the grounds open and move into the Queue Village while they wait for the grounds to open at 10am.
-Throughout the day, the head of the Queue can wait in the Queue Village for space to become available in the grounds.
+Those in the front position of the Queue in the morning can buy their tickets from the ticket office before the grounds open and then move into the Queue Village to wait for the grounds to open at 10am.
+This process continues throughout the day, with the head of the Queue waiting in the Queue Village for space to become available in the grounds.

-Nick opted out of queuing overnight in Wimbledon Park.
-He knew there was high demand for the best seats and this would mean he wouldn’t get the chance of a Show Court ticket.
+Nick opted out of queuing overnight.
+He knew there was already high demand for the best seats which would likely mean he wouldn’t get the chance of a Show Court ticket.

-But some people were opting to queue all day and for a second night for the chance of getting Show Court tickets on Saturday.
+And some people in the Queue were already planning to stay in line all day and for a second night for the chance of getting Show Court tickets on Saturday.

 How do you pass the time queuing at Wimbledon?

-Nick did a supermarket shop the night before and took a cool bag jam-packed with breakfast, lunch, supper and snacks plus a picnic blanket.
-So they didn’t need to join the Queue’s famous sub-queues at the coffee and fast food vans in the park.
+Nick took a cool bag jam-packed with food and snacks plus a picnic blanket.
+So they didn’t need to join the Queue’s famous sub-queues at the coffee and food trucks in the park.
+You’re allowed to take a bottle of wine or two cans of beer or pre-mixed aperitifs into the grounds – so don’t overpack!

-They didn’t find the waiting too onerous either.
+They didn’t find the waiting too onerous.
 It was a lovely day for sitting around on the grass and having a chat.
 They had an enjoyable queue experience, all things considered.

 The lines started to move around 9.45 am when the gates opened.
 The Wimbledon grounds open at 10 am and play starts on the outside courts at 11 am.

-Unfortunately Wimbledon was on high alert after protesters disrupted Monday’s play.
+Unfortunately Wimbledon was on high alert after protesters disrupted play earlier in the week.
 With the increased security measures it took a while for members of the Queue to buy their tickets and process through the security checks and bag search.
 A steward explained to them that the rate was around 2000 people per hour.
 It was taking longer than in previous years.

 This meant it was 12.30pm before Nick and his friend could buy a Grounds Pass each and go through the gates to the Wimbledon Championships.
 At this point they’d spent 6 and a half hours standing in line, queuing at Wimbledon.